harold-js/create-harold-app/README.md

 I wanted to have a simple static site generator to build and host on Netlify.
 There are many such solutions, but I wanted to have complete control.

 What is essential, I equipped it with three templates that you can use and modify for your needs.
 I prepared the templates system for custom ones in the future.
-Templates are great because we don’t need to start every site/blog repeatedly from the ground.
+I also plan to provide some other complete thematic templates.

 ### When to use it